maurorappa/DoH_server/README.md

  - Shall I run as a service or as container?
 Being a service exposed over Internet, you should use a container to isolate from the OS, in case you want to run on the plain OS consider to use FireJail.

  - Do you think my code is crappy?
 Help me to write a better one!

+ - Is it a secure 'container'?
+The server runs as unpriviledged user in a busybox image, nothing else is running, no outgoing connections other than dns queries

 # Tips for implementation: